sralli/Dynamic-Python-Template/README.md

 In `setup.py`
 In line 52, replace `python_template` in `exec(read("python_template/__meta__.py"), meta)` to your repository/package name.

+## Modify requirements.txt
+Add all your requirements in this file as all the dependencies are installed from this file.

 ## Installation after setup for your repository

 ```bash